iotserver24/codex/website/docs/intro.md

 ### 🏆 **Supporter Benefits**

-While VibeStack Codex remains free for everyone, we recognize our supporters:
+While CodeX remains free for everyone, we recognize our supporters:

 - **🌟 Community Recognition**: Listed as a supporter in our community hall of fame
 - **🎯 Priority Support**: Faster response times for bug reports and feature requests